BHGBrain: Persistent Memory for AI Agents

 → Qdrant (semantic vector search)

-→ SQLite (metadata, fulltext index, audit log)
+→ SQLite (metadata, fulltext index, audit log, archive)

 When an agent stores a memory, BHGBrain runs it through an intelligent pipeline: